attilam/Rotonde-php/readme.md

 Visit **/post** to add a new post to your base Rotonde feed.

-_(note: this is not secured, so anyone with the link can post to your rotonde feed)_
+_(note: this is not secured, so anyone with the link can post to your rotonde feed. [read how to secure it](http://www.htaccess-guide.com/password-protection/).)_